|

 NPR How I Built This

 Choose episodes to hear.
-Write a brief reflection of your learning about growth mindsets, multiple modes of learning, and building confidence by taking risks.
+Write a brief reflection of your learning from the resource.
+How does this resource inform you about growth mindsets, multiple modes of learning, and/or building confidence by taking risks.

 Comments (0)